Hochschild homology of reductive $p$-adic groups: Introduction

 The vector space $HH_0 (A)$ is particularly interesting, because it equals the cocentre $A / [A,A]$ and via the trace pairing contains information about the set of irreducible representations of $A$.
 The higher Hochschild homology groups $HH_n (A)$ also have their uses: they say something about higher extensions of $A$-modules (via Hochschild cohomology) and they interact with further invariants of algebras like (periodic) cyclic homology.
 When $A$ is the group algebra of a discrete group $\Gamma$, $HH_* (A)$ computes the group cohomology of the groups $Z_\Gamma (\gamma)$ with $\gamma \in \Gamma$ \cite{Bur}.\\

 \textbf{Categories of representations of reductive $p$-adic groups} \\ Let $G$ be a reductive group over a non-archimedean local field, connected as algebraic group.
 We aim to determine the Hochschild homology of $G$, by which we mean the Hochschild homology of a suitable group algebra of $G$.
-The most natural choice is the Hecke algebra $\mc H G)$, because Mod$(\mc H (G))$ is naturally equivalent to the category $\Rep (G)$ of complex smooth $G$-representations.
+The most natural choice is the Hecke algebra $\mc H (G)$, because the category Mod$(\mc H (G))$ of nondegenerate left $\mc H (G)$-modules is naturally equivalent to the category $\Rep (G)$ of complex smooth $G$-representations.
 By definition

 so $HH_n (\mc H (G))$ depends only on the category of $\mc H (G)$-bimodules, which is equivalent to the category of smooth $G \times G^{op}$-representations.